 bCompileICU=false

-in BuildSetting or TargetRules. - CompileForSize: A UE optimization option that strictly controls size during compilation but sacrifices performance.
-Set
+in BuildSetting or TargetRules. - CompileForSize: UE provides an optimization option that strictly controls size during compilation but sacrifices performance.
+This can be set in BuildSetting or TargetRules by setting

 bCompileForSize=false

-in BuildSetting or TargetRules. - CEF3: Optional support for the Chromium Embedded Framework, Google’s embedded browser.
-Set
+if false. - CEF3: Optional support for the Chromium Embedded Framework, Google’s embedded browser support.
+This can be controlled by setting

 bCompileCEF3=false

-in BuildSetting or TargetRules. - bUsesSteam: Whether or not to use Steam; this can be disabled for mobile games, controlled through
+in BuildSetting or TargetRules. - bUsesSteam: Whether to use Steam; can be disabled for mobile games, controlled through

 bUsesSteam

-in TargetRules. - SpeedTree: If SpeedTree for vegetation modeling is not required, compilation of SpeedTree can be disabled; control via
+in TargetRules. - SpeedTree: If the game does not require SpeedTree for vegetation modeling, compilation of SpeedTree can be disabled via

 bOverrideCompileSpeedTree

-in TargetRules. - Audio module: If the project uses WWise or others as the audio playback interface, and the built-in Audio module is not needed, this functionality is redundant and can be trimmed.
+in TargetRules. - Audio Module: If the project uses WWise or similar as an audio playback interface and does not require the built-in Audio module of the engine, that functionality is redundant and can be trimmed away.

-- Internationalization module: If the game’s multilingual support does not rely on UE’s text collection and translation features, this module can be trimmed.
+- Internationalization Module: If multi-language support of the game does not rely on UE’s text collection and translation functionality, this module can be removed.

-This can reduce the size of the statically compiled program and eliminate unnecessary execution logic.
+This can reduce the size of the static program after compilation and decrease unnecessary execution logic.

 Control AssetRegistry Serialization

-Fortunately, UE provides methods to avoid or partially serialize AssetRegistry data.
-The constructor of UAssetRegistryImpl
+Fortunately, UE provides methods to not serialize or partially serialize AssetRegistry data.
+During the construction of UAssetRegistryImpl

-structure to store this.
-It is then used in a subsequent Serialize
+structure to store the settings, which will be used in subsequent Serialize

-function to control which data gets serialized into AssetRegistry
+functions to control what part of the data is serialized into the AssetRegistry

 .

-This control mechanism can determine whether to generate AssetRegistry.bin
+This control method can regulate whether to create AssetRegistry.bin

-at packaging time and control which AssetRegistry data is deserialized at runtime (but will not affect DevelopmentAssetRegistry.bin
+at packaging and control which AssetRegistry data to deserialize at runtime (it will not impact DevelopmentAssetRegistry.bin

 , which can be used for asset auditing).